 One such gene is CARD11, which carries the information to make a protein that is necessary for the proper functioning of lymphocytes.
 Lymphocytes are immune cells that protect the body from infections.

 Mutations in the CARD11 gene can result in atopic eczema due to a weakened immune system.
 Researchers have identified at least five CARD11 mutations that may be present in people with atopic eczema.
-A 2017 study found that a mutation in one copy out of the two inherited CARD11 genes was enough to cause atopic eczema.

 Another gene that may contribute to the development of eczema is FLG.
 This gene codes for profilaggrin, which produces the protein filaggrin.
 This protein plays a role in the maintenance of the skin barrier and skin hydration.

 A person may inherit mutated genes from their parent or they may acquire a gene mutation throughout their lifetime.
-A person may have a gene that increases their likelihood for eczema, but that gene may not be active until they become exposed to an environmental factor.
+A person may have a gene that increases their likelihood of eczema, but that gene may not be active until they become exposed to an environmental factor.

 Environmental and biological factors can also cause eczema.
 For example, stress or smoking tobacco are among the things that can cause a type of eczema called dyshidrotic eczema.